eWillyo/SIMPLE-OPENGL-RENDERER/README.md

 Just another simple OpenGL renderer (in OpenGL core profile 4.2) with support for GLSL shaders and textures (via FreeImage library).
 On top of this project you can build your own rendering system.

 # SOFTWARE REQUIREMENTS
-You will need these libraries in minimal versions listed here:
+You will need these libraries (tested with this versions):

       - GLEW (2.1.0)
       - GLFW (3.3.7)